 Today, Brembo has a facility dedicated to the production of carbon components for motorsport — Formula 1, MotoGP, WEC, and Formula E — and has continued to evolve calipers, customizing them for each team.

-In 2014, it introduced its own Brake by Wire system, and with the 2026 regulations allowing up to eight pistons per caliper and three mounting points, a new era of design creativity has begun.
+In 2014, it introduced its own Brake by Wire system, and with the 2026 regulations allowing up to eight pistons per caliper, up to four pads, and three mounting points, a new era of design creativity has begun.

 Brembo has managed to transfer many of these technologies from the track to the road, aiming to improve the safety of millions of drivers.